softwareconstruction240/softwareconstruction/chess/2-server-design/server-design.md

 ## Creating Sequence Diagrams

-Based upon your understanding of the requirements provided by [Phase 3](../3-web-api/web-api.md) you now must create a sequence diagram that demonstrates the flow of interactions between your application objects for each of the server endpoints.
+Based upon your understanding of the requirements provided by [Phase 3](../3-web-api/web-api.md) you now must create a sequence diagram for each endpoint that demonstrates the flow of interactions between your application objects.

 ### SequenceDiagram.Org

 You will create your sequence diagram using a simple web based editing tool found at [sequencediagram.org](https://sequencediagram.org).
 The [instructions](https://sequencediagram.org/instructions.html) for using the tool document all of the basic elements necessary to create your diagram.
 It is not necessary for you to fully understand all the details of UML sequence diagrams, but it should be obvious from your diagrams what your application is designed to do.

-A basic sequence diagram uses objects names separated by arrows that show the direction of the sequence.
+A basic sequence diagram uses object names separated by arrows that show the direction of the sequence.
 This is followed by a colon separated description of the sequence action.
 The following is a simple diagram for taking a class.

 ```uml
 actor Student